whokartikgambhir/advance-cv/README.md

 # advance-cv
-This is purely created with HTML.
+This advance cv is created with HTML & CSS.
 Click on this link to see the working : https://whokartikgambhir.github.io/advance-cv/